The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 • Track how well they’re following their care plan and taking medications.

-Your teen can also work together with their doctor to develop a seizure action plan.
+Your teen can also work with their doctor to develop a seizure action plan.
 Participating in these activities can help your teen feel more confident and in control of their condition.

 Know When To Step Aside

 Perhaps the hardest aspect of parenting is letting go and giving your kid a chance to sink or swim.
 It may be tough to step aside, but never allowing your child to fail does them a disservice by robbing them of important opportunities to learn and grow.
 In addition, being too restrictive can backfire and build resentment.
 “When I was younger and living with an overprotective parent, it made me fight harder for independence,” shared a MyEpilepsyTeam member.
+It can be difficult to strike the right balance, but try to turn any mishaps into learning experiences.

 Transitioning From Pediatric to Adult Care

-Your child’s doctor can be a great support and resource during the transition to young adulthood and a new care team.
-Ask for recommendations for adult epilepsy care, including an adult neurologist and any other adult services that may be needed.
+Your child’s doctor can be a great support and resource during the transition process from pediatric care to young adulthood and a new primary care team.
+Ask for recommendations and referrals for adult epilepsy care, including an adult neurologist and any other adult services that may be needed.
+If your young adult plans to relocate for college or a job, have them help with researching new adult providers in their area and scheduling appointments.
+They should also connect with groups for epilepsy (either in person or online) to establish a supportive network during this transition of care.

 Have your teen schedule an appointment with a social worker or an insurance agent who can help them understand their coverage options when aging out of their parent’s plan.
 The more ownership you can give your child throughout the process of securing health care, the better equipped they’ll be to take control of their condition management in the future.